 Daylight Savings Time was first satirically proposed by Benjamin Franklin in a letter he addressed to Parisians in 1784.
-His argument was that more daylight would mean people wouldn’t waste candles by having to burn them for longer.
+He argued that more daylight would mean people wouldn’t waste candles by having to burn them for longer.

-Retailers dislike the change to GMT as the darker evenings mean much fewer people are likely to go shopping in the evenings after work.
-Obviously, any damage done is offset by the manic Christmas period, but with both opening and closing occurring in the dark, it can seem like a long time before the clocks change again!
+Retailers actually dislike the change to GMT as the darker evenings mean that much fewer people are likely to go shopping in the evenings after work.
+Obviously, any fall in sales is offset by the manic Black Friday and Christmas period, but with both opening and closing occurring in the dark, it can seem like a long time before the clocks change again.

 The main reason for turning the clocks back was to make the most of the daylight available in the summer.
 Another argument, however, was that the different hours would affect the amount of domestic coal usage, thereby increasing the supplies available for manufacture and for supporting WWI.

-To avoid confusion, simply memorise the simple phrase “spring forward, fall back”.
-The clocks always spring forward an hour on the last weekend in March, and fall back on the final weekend of October.
+Next time you’re thinking “when do the clocks go back?” simply memorise the phrase “spring forward, fall back”.
+The clocks always spring forward an hour on the last weekend in March and fall back on the final weekend of October.

 Only around a quarter of countries in the world have any type of clock change at all and these don’t necessarily occur on the same schedule.
 Not even all the U.S states operate on the same schedule, with parts of Arizona, Hawaii, Puerto Rico, the U.S Virgin Islands and American Samoa declining to follow suit.